Archibald Alexander (politician): Early life

 Alexander was born in 1755 in Virginia into an Ulster-Scots family and moved to New Castle County, Delaware, when he was a small boy.
 He attended Newark Academy and studied medicine under Matthew Wilson.
 He was a member of the Presbyterian Church.

 During the American Revolution, Alexander first served in the state militia but soon after joined the 10th Virginia Regiment of the Continental Army as a surgeon.
 After two years, he left the army to serve as a privateer out of Norfolk.
 Eventually his ship was captured and he was taken prisoner, serving out the remainder of the war in a prison ship in New York Harbor.

 Career

 After the war, Alexander returned to New Castle County and practiced medicine.
 He was also active in the Democratic-Republican Party and was its first candidate for Governor of Delaware in 1795.
-He was able to carry heavily Presbyterian New Castle County, but lost the remainder of the state and the election to Federalist Gunning Bedford, Sr. A wealthy man, he was a supporter of banks and a founder of the Farmers' Bank of Delaware.
+He was able to carry heavily Presbyterian New Castle County, but lost the remainder of the state and the election to Federalist Gunning Bedford Sr. He later ran twice for Congress - for the at-large House seat in 1798, and in the 1802 special election for the U.S. Senate.
+A wealthy man, he was a supporter of banks and a founder of the Farmers' Bank of Delaware.
 He also led the effort to have a controversial bridge built over the Christiana River in Christiana, Delaware.